timothy-baker/ShippedMyPants/Example-Project/Updated Project Goal.md

 Linear learner worked functionally, but it was not highly accurate.
 Next iteration:

 1. Use ETL to add:
+      - time of day, analyze, does it impact?
+      - month, analyze, does it impact?
       - is_precipitation
       - is_hot
       - increase in temperature from yesterday